WACHENIT/flexera_api/README.md

 - Monitor token expiry in **Automation → Credentials**; refresh the token at least every 30 days.

 ## 📞 Support
-For issues or enhancement requests, please open a GitHub Issue or contact the License Management team at
+For issues or enhancement requests, please open a GitHub Issue or contact the License Management team at `lizenz@btc-ag.com`.

+---

+*Built by Wassim Cheniti, BTC IT Services GmbH*